kevingorman1000/OpenCAD-OLD/README.md

 # Installation Instructions
 Please visit the Wiki *[here](https://github.com/kevingorman1000/OpenCAD/wiki/Installation)*

+# FAQ
+Please visit the FAQ before reporting any issues.
+You can get it *[here](https://github.com/kevingorman1000/OpenCAD/wiki/FAQ)*

 ## Support

 Need Help?
 [View our Confluence](https://guides.opencad.io/alldoc) which has all the documentation you need.